-For the approval procedure of service contracts, the Group has defined authorisation grades and determined different levels of reviewing and approving authorities for the approval based on the monetary amount involved.
+For the approval procedure of service contracts, the Group has defined authorisation grades and determined different levels of reviewing and approving authorities based on the monetary amount involved.

 The Group also assesses its corporate governance / corruption risks, as well as other non-financial internal controls and risk management, on a regular basis.